gmusicproxy/gmusicproxy/README.md

 ## Usage
 With the service running on a computer on the LAN, it can be used by any others of the same network.

 To launch the proxy you need the credentials of your Google account: *email* and *password*.
 If you are using the 2-factor authentication, you have to create an application-specific password to be used with this program.
-Another required information is the device ID of an Android device registered in your account: you can discover the one of your devices using the option `--list-devices` on the command-line.
+Another required information is the device ID of an Android device registered in your account: you can discover it using the option `--list-devices` on the command-line.

 You can provide such necessary information, as well as other options, on the command-line of the program or using a configuration file.

 ### Command-line
-Here a list of the supported option on the command-line:
+Here a list of the supported options on the command-line:

 - `--email`: email address of the Google account [required]
 - `--password`: password of the Google account [required]